Idnan/idnan.github.io/blog/_posts/2019-11-01-grpc-with-nodejs-typescript.md

 npm run build
 ```

-After building, let's start the gRPC server.
-Running the below command will give you following output saying `gRPC listening on 50051`.
-Which means everything went success and we can test our greeter server.
+Once the build is finished, let's test our implementation by running the server.
+Run the command below to start the server
 ```shell
 npm run start
 ```
+If everything goes well, you should see the message `gRPC listening on 50051`

-To test the greeter server I am not going to write a client.
-I am going to use [BloomRPC](https://github.com/uw-labs/bloomrpc) which is a gui client to test rpc services.
-Follow the [installation guide](https://github.com/uw-labs/bloomrpc#installation), import the `greeter.proto` file, update the url to be `127.0.0.1:50051` and click the PLAY icon and you will see a similar output like in the image below.
+In order to test our server, I am going to use [BloomRPC](https://github.com/uw-labs/bloomrpc) which is a GUI client to test RPC services.

+Follow the [installation guide](https://github.com/uw-labs/bloomrpc#installation), import the greeter.proto file, update the URL to be `127.0.0.1:50051` and click the PLAY icon and you will see the output similar to the one given below
 <figure align="center">
     <img src="https://i.imgur.com/bsvIC1U.png" style="max-width:635px;"/>
 </figure>

-Check out the repo here for the [source code](https://github.com/Idnan/ts-grpc-example).
+And that wraps it up.
+You can find the source code from the article [here](https://github.com/Idnan/ts-grpc-example).

-And that wraps it up for this article.
-Feel free to leave your feedback or questions in the comments section.
+Feel free to leave your feedback or questions in the comments section below.